 In actual practice, communication takes place only in bits.
 Therefore, STREET actually means the binary equivalent of ASCII character of STREET.
 Subsequently, any algorithm encrypts these; the resultant bits are transformed back into their ASCII equivalent.

-An obvious problem regarding the usage of Block ciphers is repeating text, for which the same cipher is generated.
-Therefore, it could give a clue to the cryptanalyst which makes it is easier to figure out the repeating strings of plain text.
+An evident problem regarding the usage of Block ciphers is repeating text, for which the same cipher is generated.
+Hence, it would give a hint to the cryptanalyst which makes it is easier to figure out the recurring strings of plain text.
 As a result, it can reveal the whole message.

 To overcome from this problem the chaining mode is used.
-In this approach, the previous block of cipher text is mixed with the current block, so as to obscure the cipher text, this avoids the repeating patterns of blocks with the same content.
+In this technique, the preceding block of cipher text is mixed with the current block, so as to the cipher text vague, this avoids the recurring patterns of blocks with the same content.

 Definition of Stream Cipher

-Stream Cipher typically encrypts one byte of the message at a time instead of using blocks.
-Suppose the original message (plain text) is “blue sky” in ASCII (i.e. text format).
+Stream Cipher typically encrypts one byte of the message at that moment instead of using blocks.
+Let’s take an example, suppose the original message (plain text) is “blue sky” in ASCII (i.e. text format).
 When you convert these ASCII into equivalent binary values, it will give the output in 0’s and 1’s form.
 Let it be translated in 010111001.

 XOR produces an output of 1 when one input is 0, and the other is 1.
 The output is 0 if either both the inputs are 0 or both the inputs are 1.

-Confusion is a technique which ensures that a cipher text gives no clue about the original plain text.
+Confusion is a method which guarantees that a cipher text gives no clue about the original plain text.

-Diffusion is a technique which increases the redundancy of the plain text by spreading it across rows and columns.
+Diffusion is a strategy used to enhance the redundancy of the plain text by spreading it across rows and columns.